kbroman/kbroman.github.io/pages/software.md

 ---

+#### <a name="mbmixture"></a>[R/mbmixture](https://github.com/kbroman/mbmixture)

+An [R](https://www.r-project.org) package for evaluating whether a microbiome sample is the mixture of two source samples.
+We are thinking of shotgun sequencing data on the microbiome sample plus dense SNP genotype data on the two potential source samples.
+We assume that the data has been reduced to a three-dimensional array of read counts: the 3 possible SNP genotypes for the first sample &times; the 3 possible SNP genotypes of the second sample &times; the 2 possible SNP alleles on the reads.

+---

 #### <a name="negenes"></a>[R/negenes](https://github.com/kbroman/negenes)

-Software for estimating the number of essential genes in a genome on the basis of data from a random transposon mutagenesis experiment.
+An [R](https://www.r-project.org) package for estimating the number of essential genes in a genome on the basis of data from a random transposon mutagenesis experiment.
 See the related [technical report](https://www.biostat.wisc.edu/~kbroman/publications/ms0220.pdf).